mining-visualizer/StratumProxy/release/Readme.txt

    pool.
 This address needs to match the ETH address set in your mining software.
-3. Once you have done that the proxy should start automatically, and you should see some output in the console log.
+3. Once you have done that the proxy should start automatically, and you should see some output in the log window at the bottom.
 4. Start your mining software and point it to http://localhost:8080